10 Reasons Why You Should Register for a 4 Desert Ultramarathon Series Event Instead of Marathon Des Sables (MdS)

 The four annual events take place across the world’s most varied terrain located in the driest, windiest, hottest and coldest deserts on Earth.
 The races are named the Atacama Crossing (Chile), Gobi March (Mongolia), Namib Race (Namibia) and The Last Desert (Antarctica).

 Many competitors also aspire to join the 4 Deserts Club.
-In order to become a member you must successfully complete all four 250-kilometer (155 mile), self-supported footraces.
+To become a member you must complete all four 250-kilometer (155 mile), self-supported footraces.
 To date, 304 individuals have qualified and joined the 4 Deserts Club.
 Some even choose to complete the entire series in one calendar year as part of the 4 Deserts Grand Slam.
 “Ultramarathon Man” Dean Karnazeas was the first person to join this club in 2008.

 3. Ranked as one of the top ten endurance events in the world